Charles H. Ewing: Career

-In 1921, Ewing was still Vice President of the line when disastrous head-on collision near Bryn Athyn, Pennsylvania, on the Newtown branch of the railroad, on December 5, caused the deaths of 27 people, including passengers, crew, and rescuers.
+During World War I, Ewing was appointed as federal manager of the Philadelphia and Reading Railway Company, the Reading Company, the Central Railroad of New Jersey, and the Staten Island Rapid Transit Company.
+Following the war, he was vice president of the Philadelphia and Reading Railway Company until January 1, 1924.
+He then became vice president of the Reading Company.
+In 1921, he was vice president of the line when disastrous head-on collision near Bryn Athyn, Pennsylvania, on the Newtown branch of the railroad, on December 5, caused the deaths of 27 people, including passengers, crew, and rescuers.
 Although an investigation had just begun (which would find error in company policies as well as operational errors on that day), Ewing issued a statement the following day placing blame on the crew of the northbound train, which had ignored an order to take a siding to allow another train to pass.
 Ewing declared, "We are wholly at a loss to account for this gross violation of the order and the rules, except that it was an unexplained failure of the human agency."
+On April 28, 1932, he became president of the Reading Company, succeeding Agnew T. Dice.
+He remained as president until 1935.
+On June 22, 1933, he became president of the Central Railroad of New Jersey.